dustinlyons/nixos-config/README.md

 In Github, create a private `nix-secrets` repository.
 You'll enter this name during installation.

 #### 6b.
 Install keys
 Before generating your first build, these keys must exist in your `~/.ssh` directory.
-We provide a few helper commands to do this.
+Don't worry, we provide a few commands to help you.

 | Key Name            | Platform         | Description                           |
 |---------------------|------------------|---------------------------------------|
 | id_ed25519          | MacOS / NixOS    | Used to download secrets from Github. |
 | id_ed25519_agenix   | MacOS / NixOS    | Used to encrypt and decrypt secrets.  |

-Choose one of these options.
+You must one run of these commands:

 ##### Copy keys from USB drive
 This script auto-detects a USB drive connected to the current system.